-Known for the infamous Tea Party that’s reenacted every December, the Green Monster and epic St. Patrick’s Day fun, the New England city of Boston isn’t just for history buffs, baseball fans and green beer lovers.
-Known as “the walking city” and “Beantown,” Boston is both historic and modern.
-Here’s where to go for family fun in Boston on Sundays.
+Known for the infamous Boston Tea Party that’s reenacted every December, the Green Monster at Fenway Park, art museums and epic St. Patrick’s Day fun, the New England city of Boston isn’t just for history buffs, baseball fans and green beer lovers.
+And there’s a lot more to family fun than the Museum of Science and the Museum of Fine Arts (both worthy institutions!).
+Here are some great things to do in Boston on a Sunday.

-Hop in the car (It’s about two hours or less from many points in New England!) and get thee family to Boston.
+Ready to get going?
+Hop in the car (It’s about two hours or less from many points in New England!) and head to Boston.

 Ditch the Car